 All subject changes depend on the ability of the School to accommodate the request; must follow the guidelines of SCSA; and must be supported by the Head of House and parents.
 There is a change of course form that must be completed.
 This form is available from the Studies Office.

-Subject changes for Years 11 and 12 must be completed by the end of Week 6, Term 1 (preferably sooner).
+Subject changes for Years 11 and 12 must be completed by the start of Week 6, Term 1 (preferably sooner).

 No subject change will be permitted if it will cause disadvantage to the student in the satisfactory completion of the course of study.
 Changes can only be accommodated within the structure of the timetable that is already operating.